madebits/madebits.github.io/r/nodejs-grunner.md

 ###API: Files

-Some simple low level file manipulation functions are provided.
+Some simple low level file manipulation function wrappers are provided.
 You can either use these (you can call them on any GRunner instance), or `gulp.src` / `dest`, or other similar libraries.

 * `g.fileReadBin(file, [throwErr])` - (synchronous) reads a file as a buffer.
 By default if file is not found or in case of error `null` is returned.
 Passing `true` for `throwErr` will raise an error instead of retuning `null`.